Kim Gardner abruptly resigns effective today, leaving office without leader

 ST. LOUIS — Circuit Attorney Kimberly M. Gardner announced Tuesday she would resign immediately — more than two weeks before the date she first said she planned to step down — throwing the city’s top prosecutor’s office into disarray.

-Gardner said earlier this month she would resign effective June 1 amid mounting criticism of her office, an ongoing lawsuit seeking her removal and a bill from the state legislature that would have stripped her of most of her power.
+Gardner said earlier this month she would resign effective June 1 amid mounting criticism of her office, but on Tuesday she announced she would step down now instead.

-In a statement outlining her resignation, Gardner cited a "comprehensive transition plan" between Gardner and St. Louis County Prosecuting Attorney Wesley Bell.
+In a statement outlining her resignation, Gardner cited a "comprehensive transition plan" between Gardner and St. Louis County Prosecuting Attorney Wesley Bell and referred all questions to Bell's spokesman, Chris King.

-But she had not told Bell she planned to resign on Tuesday, said Bell's spokesman, Chris King, and the announcement came as a "surprise."

 People are also reading…

+“This is a very unprecedented situation,” said Bill Corrigan, a lawyer for the Missouri Attorney General’s Office, at a hearing Tuesday afternoon.
+“A very volatile, very fluid situation.”

+The departure comes amid months of mounting criticism of Gardner's office.
+Missouri Attorney General Andrew Bailey filed suit earlier this year to remove Gardner from office, and a bill was filed in the Missouri statehouse seeking to strip Gardner of most of her power.
+Gardner struck a deal to step down in exchange for lawmakers dropping the effort to strip her of power, and an assistant for Bailey said Tuesday the suit seeking to remove her from office would likely be moot.

-Gardner issued an order to appoint Bell as an assistant prosecutor in her office before she stepped down, William Corrigan, an attorney with the Missouri Attorney General's office said in court Tuesday.
+Before she stepped down, Gardner issued an order seeking to appoint Bell as an assistant prosecutor in the city, said William Corrigan, an attorney with the Missouri Attorney General's office.

-In order to take over the office or appoint attorneys to handle cases, Bell needs the permission of either the governor or the city’s presiding judge, or both, King said.
+To take over the office or appoint attorneys to handle cases, Bell needs permission from either the governor or the city’s presiding judge, or both, King said.
 He was still seeking that permission as of 1:15 p.m.
 Tuesday.

-King said Bell's office expected his staff to begin charging city cases today and planned to open a transition warrant office on Monday.
+King said Bell's office expects his staff to begin charging city cases today and plans to open a transition warrant office on Monday.

 “Here in the city, I’m not sure what the next move is," King said.
 "We hope we’re told that we can take over and we’re prepared to do that.”

+King appeared on the fourth-floor mezzanine to speak to reporters instead.
+He said Gardner had appointed Bell to help her office before she resigned, but the court needed to approve the appointment, and they hadn’t done so yet.

+Across the street in the city’s civil courts building, attorneys for Gardner and Bailey’s office gathered around tables for a scheduled hearing about the removal lawsuit.
+Gardner did not appear, but her attorney had filed a motion to dismiss.
+A hearing was scheduled to discuss it at a later date.

-Republican Missouri Gov. Mike Parson, who was expected to appoint Gardner's replacement within the next week, is in St. Louis this week and plans to speak to media at 3:30 p.m.
+Republican Missouri Gov. Mike Parson, who was expected to appoint Gardner's replacement within the next week, is in St. Louis and plans to speak to media at 3:30 p.m.

 Bell and Gardner were both elected alongside a wave of progressive prosecutors sweeping the country in 2016 and 2018.
 Both promised to reform the criminal justice system and create conviction integrity units to review wrongful convictions, and both promised to hold police accountable.